nkarasiak/MuseoToolBox/docs/source/README.rst

 * `museotoolbox.processing <https://museotoolbox.readthedocs.io/en/latest/modules/museotoolbox.processing.html>`_

+  * `RasterMath <https://museotoolbox.readthedocs.io/en/latest/modules/processing/museotoolbox.processing.RasterMath.html>`_\ , allows you to apply any of your array-compatible function on your raster and save it.
+Just load RasterMath, then it will return you the value for each pixel (in all bands) and now you can do whatever you want : predicting a model, smooth signal (whittaker, double logistic...), compute modal value...
+RasterMath reads and writes a raster block per block to avoid loading the full image in memory.
+It is compatible with every python function (including numpy) as the first and only argument RasterMath needs on your function is an array.
   * Extract bands values from vector ROI (polygons/points) (function : `extract_ROI <https://museotoolbox.readthedocs.io/en/latest/modules/processing/museotoolbox.processing.extract_ROI.html#museotoolbox.processing.extract_ROI>`_\ )
-  * `RasterMath <https://museotoolbox.readthedocs.io/en/latest/modules/processing/museotoolbox.processing.RasterMath.html>`_\ , allows you to do some math on your raster and save it.
-Just load RasterMath, then it will return you the value for each pixel (in all bands) and now you can do whatever you want : predicting a model, smooth signal (whittaker, double logistic...), modal value, mean...
-RasterMath read and write block per block to avoid loading the full image in memory.
-It is compatible with every python function (including numpy) as the first and only argument needed is an array.

 * AI based on Scikit-Learn. `SuperLearner <https://museotoolbox.readthedocs.io/en/latest/modules/ai/museotoolbox.ai.SuperLearner.html#museotoolbox.ai.SuperLearner>`_ simplifies the use of cross-validation by extracting each accuracy (kappa,F1,OA, and above all confusion matrix) from each fold.
 It also eases the way to predict a raster (just give the raster name and the model).

 That seems cool, but is there some help to use this ?
 -----------------------------------------------------